selwr/sequel/README.md

 A summary of the archive, as well as the date & time of generation, is given on the title page.

-The title of the report, and its filename, will be "archiveName Report", where archiveName is the name of the archive.

-The page numbers given in the contents refer to the absolute page numbers of the report document.

 ### House style continuity
 Throughout the report, a house style has been applied to aid the identification of different parts of the report at a glance.